saajid-marakkar/Fullstack-ReactJS_SpringBoot_MongoDB_RestApi/README.md

 2.for the database part in MongoDB =>
 * install MongoDB combass for GUI based view if needed

-3.for the backend part in MongoDB =>
+3.for the backend part in SpringBoot =>
 * SpringBoot dependencies like Springweb, lombok, Spring Data MongoDB, SpringBoot Devtools etc are included along the project

 4.for testing the restAPI =>